A nice calm moment as the day ends

 Catalog parks & Nature

 All cites have parks and nature reservations.
 I can choose to walk there and show viewers my interpretation of those environments.
 Sometimes it’s a great break from the concrete jungle.
 If you live in a city like New York, you can go to Central Park in Manhattan or Prospect Park in Brooklyn.
-I live in NJ in walking distance from the South Mountain Reservation.
-Places are these are great to lose oneself in photography.
-You can capture all the landmarks these places have or mark your own path.
+I live walking distance from the South Mountain Reservation in New Jersey.
+Places like these are great to lose oneself in photography.
+You can capture all the landmarks these places have or make your own path.

 Have a good time

-Smile and have fun it will reflect in your images, especially if people are your subjects.
-Look at other people’s street photography, and do not copy them.
+Smile and have fun.
+It will reflect in your images, especially if people are your subjects.
+Look at other people’s street photography, but do not copy them.
 If you see other photographers, go shoot somewhere else.
-There are no concrete rules to photo walking however.
+There are no concrete rules to photowalking however.
 Be fluid with yourself.
 Don’t follow trends and create your own style.
 Get out there and shoot.

 Please Support The Phoblographer